-- Customers with dedicated fireline service connection (most multistoried commercial buildings, anyone required to install fire sprinkler system, stand pipe riser, or hydrants on site.
+- Customers with dedicated fireline service connections (most multi-storied commercial buildings) are required to install fire sprinkler system, stand pipe riser, or hydrants on site.

 - Customers with water systems determined by the Tampa Water Department to pose potential cross-contamination concerns, detailed in Sec.
 26.83(a) of Tampa City Code.

 Why do backflow preventers have to be tested periodically?

 Mechanical backflow preventers have internal seals, springs, and moving parts that are subject to fouling, wear, and must be tested with properly calibrated equipment to ensure they are working correctly.

-Backflow prevention assemblies at locations where a dedicated potable irrigation meter installed prior to May 2014 or dedicated fireline and reclaimed water services are provided are maintained annually by the Tampa Water Department.
+Backflow prevention assemblies are provided and maintained annually by the Tampa Water Department at locations where a dedicated potable irrigation meter installed prior to May 2014 or dedicated fireline and reclaimed water services are present.
 All other backflow prevention devices are customer owned and maintained and require customer-initiated annual testing by a certified backflow prevention device technician.